-Pathways Triple P has been developed as an intensive intervention program for parents who have difficulty regulating their emotions and as a result are considered at risk of physically or emotionally harming their children.
+Pathways Triple P specifically targets parents who are experiencing difficulties with managing their emotions, particularly with controlling anger.
 Pathways Triple P requires parents to have received Level 3 Primary Care; Primary Care Stepping Stones; Primary Care Teen Triple P sessions, or Level 4 Triple P sessions teaching them positive parenting and child management skills.
-The Pathways Triple P program can be completed in either a group or on an individual basis over two to five 60-90 minute sessions.
-There are three core modules that provide parents with support and to learn new attributional styles and anger management techniques that will assist in improvement and/or maintenance of positive parenting skills.
+The Pathways Triple P programme can be completed in either a group or on an individual basis over two to five 60-90 minute sessions.
+There are three core modules that provide parents with support and to learn new attributional retraining and anger management techniques that will assist in improvement and/ or maintenance of positive parenting skills.

-Parents who benefit are those who have difficulty regulating their emotions or persistently make misattributions about reasons for their child's behavior and as a result are considered at risk of physically or emotionally harming their children.
-They have usually completed a Level 3 Primary Care; Primary Care Stepping Stones; Primary Care Teen program, or a Level 4 program and need further personal support to improve or maintain positive parenting skills.
+Parents who benefit are those who have difficulty regulating their emotions, particularly anger or persistently make misattributions about reasons for their child's behaviour and as a result are considered at risk of physically or emotionally harming their children.
+They have usually completed a Level 3 Primary Care; Primary Care Stepping Stones; Primary Care Teen programme, or a Level 4 programme and need further personal support to improve or maintain positive parenting skills.